-C. Using data and information from the industry, we have iden set the following objectives: tified the primary trends within our industry and Rollovers currently comprise approximately 40% of all log hauling Motor Vehicle Incidents These incidents often result in serious injury or fatality and can/has included both the driver and those within the vicinity of the incident i.e. travelling public.
+A. Using data and information from the industry, we have identified the primary trends within our industry and set the following objectives:

+Rollovers currently comprise approximately 40% of all log hauling Motor Vehicle Incidents..
+These incidents often result in serious injury or fatality and can/has included both the driver and those within the vicinity of the incident i.e. travelling public.

 Reduce the number of rollovers incidents by 10% in 2016 provincially.
-State current injury driver or return-to-work outcome.